dialog-semiconductor/BLE_SDK6_examples/LPCCSE-142-ble_notify_button_wakeup/Readme.md

 ### Software configuration

  This example requires:
- - SDK v6.0.11.1009
+ - SDK v6.0.12 or later
  - **SEGGER’s J-Link** tools should be downloaded and installed.
  - Additionaly, an application like LightBlue Explorer must be used to act as a BLE central.
 It can be found on [Google Play](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer) or on the [App Store](https://apps.apple.com/gb/app/lightblue-explorer/id557428110).

 ## How to run the example

-For initial setup of the example please refer to [this section of the dialog support portal](https://support.dialog-semiconductor.com/resource/da1458x-example-setup).
+For initial setup of the example please refer to [this section of the dialog support portal](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).

 ### Initial Setup